 In the UAE, there is no process of discovery and / or inspection of documents as part of the litigation process.
 Instead, each party will simply file the documents that it seeks to rely on and there is no obligation on a party (subject to a court order) to file a document which is damaging to its case.

 As is the position with most civil law jurisdictions in the Middle East, there are no express privilege rules in the UAE and parties are able to, in theory, admit into evidence any document which may support their position.
 Instead, the concept of legal professional privilege in the UAE is limited only to the professional relationship between a lawyer and their client, through the lawyer’s obligation to keep confidential all communications made between a lawyer and their client for the purposes of litigation.
+However, Article 42 of UAE Law No. 23 of 1991 states that "an attorney is to keep confidential the communications made in furtherance of their professional representation of a client, unless such disclosure is required to prevent the perpetration of a crime."
+The Code of Ethics further states "such information is to be kept confidential regardless of whether the representation is advisory/non-contentious or contentious in nature."

 Indeed, lawyers must not disclose confidential information provided to them by their client without the client's express permission pursuant to the Federal Law on the Regulation of the Legal Profession.